icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 x;
 ```

-## 11. Command-line Arguments
+## 11. Command-line Argument Access

-An experimental compile mode (with flag -arg) gives the user program access to up to two command-line arguments when it is run.
+An experimental compile mode (with flag -arg) gives the user program access to up to two command-line integer arguments when it is run.

 In particular, top-level user code has access to special system variables `argc`, `arg1`, and `arg2` without need to declare them.

-`argc` holds the number of command-line arguments passed to the executable (typically 0, 1, or 2, though if three or more arguments are passed argc will hold that number though it's unlikely to be relevant).
+`argc` holds the number of command-line arguments passed to the executable (typically 0, 1, or 2, though if three or more arguments are passed argc will hold that number even though there's no way to access arguments beyond the second).

-`arg1` and `arg2` will hold the first two arguments passed (set to 0 for any omitted arguments: argc can be used to determine if arg1 and/or arg2 are valid to distinguish between "argument omitted" and "0 passed as argument").
-These parameters are converted to integers (positive or negative).
+`arg1` and `arg2` will hold the first two arguments passed, interpreted as integers. arg1 and arg2 will be set to 0 for any omitted arguments: argc can be used to determine if arg1 and/or arg2 are valid to distinguish between "argument omitted" and "0 passed as argument".

 **Note:** These system arg variables are provided with top-level local scope, not global scope.
 That is, they are accessible in top-level user code, but not within any user-defined functions.